monk-io/docs/docs/develop/basic-app.md

 :::

-We have provided the simplest description of the container image to be run and Monk is already capable of starting it.
-The `namespace` field tells Monk where to put the description of `app` - it will be under `yourname/app`.
-The `defines` field is important as it tells Monk how to interpret parts of the YAML tree - all the names are free form so this is the way to "type" the YAML.
+We have provided the simplest description of the container image to be run and MonkOS is already capable of starting it.
+The `namespace` field tells MonkOS where to put the description of `app` - it will be under `yourname/app`.
+The `defines` field is important as it tells MonkOS how to interpret parts of the YAML tree - all the names are free form so this is the way to "type" the YAML.

 You could run your new Kit with: